alexgdebeer/GeothermalEnsembleMethods/README.md

  - Think about inverse crimes (i.e. make a finder model)
  - Think about how the noise is generated (increase to 5-10%)
  - Plot the data, truth, convective plume, vapour saturations?
+ - Probably simpler to compute the temperature stuff in the model and then just return both the raw data and observations.
 ### Channel
  - Add feedzone locations.
  - Tune Robin parameter on Matern fields.